Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

   - Unchecked Exception
 - User-Defined Exceptions

-Let us discuss the above-defined listed exception that is as follows:
+Let us discuss the above-defined exception which is as follows:

 1. Built-in Exceptions: Built-in exceptions are the exceptions that are available in Java libraries.
 These exceptions are suitable to explain certain error situations.